Table of Contents

 Dual distribution structures are typically used to deliver potable water via one distribution community and non-potable water via the other.

-The structures could be used to enhance public water materials with the aid of using imparting untreated, or poorly treated, water for functions aside from drinking.
-Such functions ought to consist of fire-fighting, sanitary flushing, road cleaning, or irrigation of decorative gardens or lawns.
+The structures could enhance public water materials by imparting untreated or poorly treated water for functions aside from drinking.
+Such functions should include fire-fighting, sanitary flushing, road cleaning, or irrigation of decorative gardens or lawns.

 8. Types of Water-Related Diseases